Harold C. Simmons Comprehensive Cancer Center

 University of Texas Southwestern Medical Center Dallas, Texas

-The Simmons Cancer Center provides patients living in the Dallas-Fort Worth Metroplex and North Texas with access to innovative cancer treatment.
-To accomplish this, the Center has brought together 252 members from 40 departments, divisions and centers across the University to promote innovations in cancer diagnosis, treatment, and control.
-The members work in trans-disciplinary teams on research organized around five scientific programs: Development and Cancer, Cancer Cell Networks, Chemistry and Cancer, Experimental Therapeutics of Cancer, and Population Science and Cancer Control.
-This trans-disciplinary focus is reflected in a total of 22 multi-investigator research projects which are highlighted by a Lung SPORE, Colon Cancer and HPV PROSPR Center (NCI U54), Lung Cancer Target Discovery and Development (NCI U01), PanCan/AACR Gateway Grant, National Clinical Trials Lead Academic Participating Site (NCI U10), and UTSW Center for Patient-Centered Outcomes Research (AHRQ).
-In addition, the Cancer Prevention and Research Institute of Texas (CPRIT) has accelerated research progress and produced transformative change through key funding for recruitment of cancer-focused investigators, new shared resources, graduate training, and multi-investigator research projects.
+Simmons’ trans-disciplinary focus is reflected in its 23 multi-investigator research projects including a Specialized Program in Research Excellence in Lung Cancer (NIH-P50), colon and cervical cancer PROSPR Center (NCI-U54), Lung Cancer Target Discovery and Development (NCI-U01), PanCan/AACR Gateway Grant, National Clinical Trials Network Lead Academic Participating Site (NCI-U10), and Center for Patient-Centered Outcomes Research (AHRQ).
+The state-funded Cancer Prevention and Research Institute of Texas has accelerated research progress and produced transformative change through grants for recruitment of cancer-focused investigators, new shared resources, graduate training, and multi-investigator initiatives.

 * This profile was provided by the Harold C. Simmons Cancer Center.